topo-gps/ios-manual/en/routes/routes_generate.rst

    *Another route is generated.*

-Clearly the generated route is different as the first route.
+Clearly the newly generated route is different from the first route.
+By pressing multiple times the generate button, you can generate routes until you find a route you like.

 As an example we now change the desired length to 50 km.
-A new route is generated, as you can see in the example below:
+A new longer route is generated, as you can see in the example below:

 .. figure:: ../_static/route-generate3.png
    :height: 568px